 Ghee, also known as clarified butter, is highly revered and has been used medicinally in Ayurveda for thousands of years.
 It stimulates the Agni (digestive fire) and increases both the absorption and assimilation of nutrients.
 Ghee contains anti-aging properties and is used as a rejuvenative in Ayurveda, working to deeply nourish the body on a cellular level.
-It enhances energy, immunity, memory and intellect.
+It enhances energy, immunity, memory, and intellect.
 Ghee is even used to aid in cleanses, as it works to lubricate the tissues and pull out deep-rooted toxins in the body.

 8. Take a short walk after each meal.

 Did you know that one of the worst habits to practice is to lie down after a meal?
 This greatly impedes digestion by squishing the GI tract and creating a sluggish descent for the ingested food.
-This in turn causes indigestion, leading to a low metabolism and toxic build-up.
+This in turn causes indigestion, leading to low metabolism and toxic build-up.

 On a positive note, one of the most helpful ways to increase your digestive force is to take a short walk after each meal.
 This practice will help get the food moving along while increasing your metabolic rate and strengthening your digestive fire.
 This is also extremely helpful in regulating your blood sugar levels and controlling blood sugar spikes.

 Taking 2-3 short walks each day will indeed help the physical body remain healthy, but you will also notice an increase in your mental health.
-Exercise, including walking, helps to release mood enhancing hormones and boost confidence levels.
-So increase your digestion, metabolism and mental happiness with this simple daily practice!
+Exercise, including walking, helps to release mood-enhancing hormones and boost confidence levels.
+So increase your digestion, metabolism, and mental happiness with this simple daily practice!

-9. Avoid Overeating!
+9. Avoid overeating!